Nonsingular black holes as dark matter: 2D dilaton gravity model

-\emph{2D dilaton gravity toy model}--To explore our hypothesis, consider a simplified and tractable 2D model.
+To explore our hypothesis, consider a simplified and tractable 2D model.
 In the context of $(1+1)$ dilaton gravity, one may construct a nonsingular Schwarzschild-de Sitter (SdS) black hole metric \cite{Easson:2017pfe} by utilizing an extremal curvature conjecture, which combines the maximal curvature conjecture of \cite{Markov1982} with the minimal curvature conjecture of \cite{Easson:2006jd}.
 The metric for this dilaton gravity black hole (DGBH) may be written:

 with $n(r)$ given by: \begin{widetext}